-The preferences so described will at all times be consistent with the requirements of Section 42 and future interpretations or guidance from the IRS and will not in any way jeopardize the project's eligibility under Section 42 of the Internal Revenue Code.
+The preferences so described will always be consistent with the requirements of Section 42 and future interpretations or guidance from the IRS and will not in any way jeopardize the project's eligibility under Section 42 of the Internal Revenue Code.

-APARTMENT TRANSFER POLICY
+TRANSFER POLICY

-An Apartment Transfer List is maintained for those residents who have been approved for transfer on the basis of a disability or change in household status.
+An Apartment Transfer List is maintained for residents who have been approved for transfer due to a disability or change in household status.
 Transfers for accessibility or medical reasons will have priority over those for changes in household composition.
-Residents on the Apartment Transfer List will have priority over the applicants on the Waiting List.
+Residents on the apartment transfer list will have priority over applicants on the waiting list.

-In order to transfer to another building in the property, the family must meet the initial eligibility requirements of the LIHTC program or the transfer will not be allowed.
+In order to transfer to another building on

+the property, the family must meet the initial eligibility requirements of the LIHTC program, or the transfer will not be allowed.

-OCCUPANCY GUIDELINES
+OCCUPANY GUIDELINES

 Occupancy guidelines are the criteria established for matching a household with the most appropriate size and type of apartment.
-The following occupancy guidelines will be followed to avoid over utilization of the apartments as follows:
+The following occupancy guidelines will be followed to avoid overutilization of the apartments as follows:

-Bedroom Size Household Maximum
+Bedroom Household Maximum

 0 2

 1 3